pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 ### Notes

-These instructions are adapted from [the Setup for Part 1](https://github.com/pcarbo/genetic-data-analysis-rcc-1/blob/master/episodes/01-setup.md).
+These instructions are adapted from [the setup instructions for Part 1](https://github.com/pcarbo/genetic-data-analysis-rcc-1/blob/master/episodes/01-setup.md).